 After identifying adaption needs, the next step of climate change adaption process is selecting adaption options.
 There are many different methods to categorize adaption options such as: by different sectors and stakeholders, by national, sectoral or local adaption plans, by structural, institutional and social options ( Burton, 1996).
 However, adaption options are not always available to satisfy all adaption needs due to the constraints and limitations during the adaption process.
 Moreover, selecting adaption options can be influenced by the objective factors such as: rate, uncertain and cumulative effect of climate change (IPCC 2014).
 According to Berkhout et al (2006), policy and market condition may be “ stronger driver of behavior” than climate itself.
 Hence, selecting adaption option rarely focuses on climate risks or opportunities alone.
 This selection should take in to account other goals such as: social benefit, poverty reductions or sustainable development.
 Decision making of adaption options requires the mobilization of knowledge, experiences of researchers, local authorities as well as local people.
 Adaptation to climate change requires decisions and action that are occurred by not only one individual but also from whole society.
 Making a decision of climate change adaption sometime is a complex process and requires the combination of multiple sectors.
 Hence, it is big challenge of choosing one adaption option that satisfies both effectiveness at rising resilience and social demands.

 Consequently, selecting adaption options is a multi-attribute decision making that requires an effective decision support tool.
-In this paper, we recommend AHP, one method belonging to Multi-criteria analysis (MCA) as an effective way in climate change adaption choice.
+In this paper, by considering three different tools, we recommend AHP -one method belonging to Multi-criteria analysis (MCA)- as an effective way in choosing climate change adaption.
 MCA provides one systematic way for decision makers to make sense of the wide range of information that may be relevant to making adaptation choices.
-MCA enables decision makers to create a structured framework for comparing a set of defined options across a number of diverse criteria so that they may evaluate adaptation options across a range of priorities or values.
-(Aarjan Dixit 2012).
+MCA enables decision makers to create a structured framework for comparing a set of defined options across a number of diverse criteria so that they may evaluate adaptation options across a range of priorities or values (Aarjan Dixit 2012).
 According to (Van Ierland 2013) and (Aarjan Dixit 2012)MCA is high relevance for adaption and suitable for the case of comparing multi options for single problem.
 Especially, the criteria in MCA method can consist the uncertainty and intangible elements of a good adaption (Van Ierland 2013).
 Until now, MCA is w idely applied as decision support for climate change adaption such as: (Van Ierland 2013), (Aarjan Dixit 2012), (Stelios Grafakos 2012), (Bruin 2013), (Trærup 2015), (Noleppa 2013) and (Fischer 2011).
 MCA is considered the most proper method climate change adaption since climate change is a multidimensional problem and the adaptive methods affect many aspects of human life such as: economy, society or ecology.
 There are several ways to weight and prioritize the criteria and options such as: Multi-Attribute Utility Theory (MAUT), Analytical Hierarchy Process (AHP) and Outranking Methods.
 In our study, we will choose AHP method to conduct the MCA analysis.
 AHP is considered as an effective tool that can be used in decision-making process of climate change adaption.
 AHP allows consideration of both quantitative and qualitative data in the ranking of alternative options.

 Comparison of some decision-support techniques